Stabyourself/nestrischamps-emulator-connector/readme.md

 - Edit the file you just copied, putting your secret into the DEFAULTSECRET string
 - Run Bizhawk, run Tetris
 - Go to Tools -> Lua Console
-- Go to Script -> Open Script and browse to Bizhawk/Lua/nestrischamps.lua
+- Go to Script -> Open Script and browse to nestrischamps.lua

 If it worked, it should say "Connected successfully!".
 You can then go to your renderer (go to https://nestrischamps.herokuapp.com/renderers and select Simple 1p) and it should display any game you start.